Special Cooperations

 Ökologie der Geister (Eng.
 Ecology of Spirits) is a collaborative project of Kunsthalle Giessen and the Institute of Art Education at Justus Liebig University that engages with the social upheavals currently destabilizing existing relations and leading to profound uncertainties.
 At the same time, it seeks constructive approaches toward new ways of shaping society: through artistic means, sites in Giessen are temporarily transformed into open stages for democratic thinking and action, as well as into spaces for individual stories.
 Ecology of Spirits brings art into the public realm—accessible, participatory, and surprising.
 It invites people of all generations to engage with democratic values, sustainability, and the spirits of history and the present.
 It also asks about the individual perspectives of the city’s inhabitants.
 To this end, significant locations in Giessen are artistically activated, inclusively experienced, and mediated.
 In this way, art connects the city’s public spaces with the individual stories of its population.

-The eighteen-month project (February 2026 to summer 2027) begins with an opening event at the memorial site Erstaufnahmelager (6 February), followed by an artistic activation titled “Magic Muscle” at the festival center Blumencorso (Opening 13 February) by the Frankfurt-based artist Tina Kohlmann.
+The eighteen-month project (February 2026 to summer 2027) begins with an opening event at the memorial site Erstaufnahmelager (6 February), followed by an artistic activation titled “Mystic Muscles” at the festival center Blumencorso (Opening 13 February) by the Frankfurt-based artist Tina Kohlmann.

 Fig.: Tina Kohlmann, Alteration of the Gap, 2020.
 Courtesy of the artist.